Frequently Asked Questions

 The new Charles Schwab campus opened in 2014, and is now home to more than 2,000 employees.
 This makes Schwab the largest private sector employer in Douglas County.
 The beautiful campus features 650,000 square feet of LEED- certified office space in three five-story buildings, plus a modern retail branch building for their customers.

-Many residential neighborhoods are now occupied in the community, representing a diverse blend of architecture from attached and courtyard homes to single-family detached homes, ranging from the low $300s to $1 million, with new apartments, townhome and condominium options available now.
+Over a dozen residential neighborhoods are now occupied in the community, representing a diverse blend of architecture from attached and courtyard homes to single-family detached homes, ranging from the low $300s to $1 million, with apartments and single family homes available now.

 9. What is under construction?